 Many marketers have come to realise that successful brand-building is less about selling and more about building relationships.
-Authentic conversations with consumers builds brand loyalty and PR will continue to play a major role in shaping the narrative.
+Authentic conversations with consumers build brand loyalty and PR will continue to play a major role in shaping the narrative.

 However, with so many changes taking place across organisations this year, there will be a renewed focus on employee engagement.
-Brand reputation should be built on a strong culture which starts from within.
+Brand reputation should be built on a strong culture that starts from within.
 Your people will be your biggest brand advocates next year and communications activity will reflect this.

 Top tip: Don’t just leave the data-driven campaigns for your consumers.
 Now’s the time to be listening to your people and taking them on the journey with you